-Recall that the RBF kernel function $k$ has two essential hyperparameters, the lengthscale $\ell$ and the noise variance $\sigma_k^2$.
-One can refer to Table~\ref{posterior_expectations_table} for the identified parameters of the MA-IDM.
+The experiment results are presented in Table~\ref{posterior_expectations_table} for the identified parameters of the MA-IDM.
+The SE kernel has two essential hyperparameters, the lengthscale $\ell_d$ and the kernel variance $\sigma_{k,d}^2$.

 First, we focus on analyzing the lengthscale $\ell$.
-Theoretically, for $f\sim\mathcal{GP}(0, k)$, the correlation between $f(x)$ and $f(y)$ is $k(x,y)$, e.g., when $\|x-y\|=\ell$, the correlation is $\exp(-1/2)\approx0.61$.
-In the setting of car-following scenarios, $\ell$ can be interpreted as an action delay in the stimulus-response mechanism.
-From the results, we conclude that in our case, the car-following motion delay has: a decent amount of correlation within $\ell\approx 1.33\,\mathrm{s}$; and is only slightly dependent within $2\ell\approx 2.66\,\mathrm{s}$; but essentially independent out of $3\ell\approx 4.00\,\mathrm{s}$.
-These results are also consistent with the literature; a driving reaction time of $1.5$ seconds was concluded in \cite{triggs1982reaction}.
-Additionally, all pooled, hierarchical, and unpooled models show that truck drivers have longer reaction delays $\ell$ than car drivers.
-We also noticed that the unpooled models have smaller $\ell$ than the pooled models, which is reasonable---the pooled models are less accurate and have to compensate for the uncertainty by increasing $\ell$ to obtain more likelihood of explaining the data.
+Theoretically, for $f\sim\mathcal{GP}(0, k)$, the correlation between $f(x)$ and $f(x')$ is $k(x,x)$, e.g., when $\|x-x'\|=\ell$, the correlation is $\exp(-1/2)\approx0.61$.
+Our experiments reveal that $\ell\approx1.4\sim1.6\,\mathrm{s}$ for the SE kernel.
+From the results, we conclude that in our case, the delay in the car follow-up action has a decent amount of positive correlation within $\ell $ (i.e., $\sim 1.6\,\mathrm{s}$); and is only slightly dependent within $\ell\sim3\ell$ (i.e., $1.6\sim 5\,\mathrm{s}$); but essentially no positive correlation outside of $3\ell$ (i.e., $\sim 5\,\mathrm{s}$).
+Additionally, both pooled and unpooled models show that truck drivers have longer reaction delays $\ell$ than car drivers.
+We also noticed that the hierarchical and unpooled models have smaller $\ell$ than the pooled models, which is reasonable---the pooled models are less accurate and have to compensate for the uncertainty by increasing $\ell$ to obtain a higher likelihood.

-Besides, experiments demonstrate that the variance $\sigma_\epsilon^2$ of the time-independent i.i.d. noise $\epsilon$ could be decreased at a significance level by introducing GP.
-One should note that the $\sigma_\epsilon^2$ of the B-IDM varies as we use disparate models or calibrate on different data.
-However, we would expect the random i.i.d. noise to be at almost the same level for the same dataset.
-On the other side, for the MA-IDM, the $\sigma_\epsilon^2$ stabilized approximately to $0.1\,\mathrm{m/s^2}$, which demonstrates that the errors captured by $\epsilon$ are i.i.d.
-In addition, the overall residual noise level (including the parts explained by GP) is significantly decreased, which reflects that the calibrated IDM can better fit the data.
-Thus, we can identify the effectiveness of the temporally correlated residual modeling in the MA-IDM.
+Besides, experiments demonstrate that the white noise variance $\sigma_\epsilon^2$ of the B-IDM varies as we use disparate models or calibrate on different data.
+However, we would expect the random \textit{i.i.d.} noise to be at almost the same level for the same dataset since the observation noise is not supposed to vary substantially.
+Note that the variance terms in Eqs.~\eqref{eq_bidm_llh_x} and \eqref{eq_bidm_llh_x} are only identifiable as a whole, but the components cannot be separable.
+Therefore, we fix the observation noise $\sigma_x$ and $\sigma_v$.
+As for the MA-IDM, $\sigma_x$ and $\sigma_v$ stabilize at the same level for different models.